chrisvwn/Rnightlights/README.md

 <hr>

 ### NOTE:
+1. I am not a GIS expert.
+2. This package is still in beta.
+It is provided as-is for whatever use you may find for it.
+It may or may not function as you expect it to.
-This package is still in beta.
-Background removal/gas flare removal has been added but is still under testing.
+3. Background removal/gas flare removal has been added but is still under testing.

 <hr>